2020PB/police-brutality/reports/Illinois.md

 Footage shows an undercover police vehicle driving on the sidewalk at a protest on W Fullerton in Chicago.
 A biker appears to be hit by the car; the protestor then gets away, but the police vehicle drives over the bike.
 The vehicle then drives away.

-tags: vehicle, strike, protestor, property-destruction
+tags: vehicle, strike, protester, property-destruction

 id: il-chicago-21